coderyuvan/MediaMorph-/mediamorph/README.md

 # brief summary
-MediaMorph: Developed a full-stack SaaS application using Next.js with technologies like Zod, Zustand, Clerk, DaisyUI, Prisma, and NeonDB.
+MediaMorph: Developed a full-stack SaaS application using Next.js with technologies like  Clerk, DaisyUI, Prisma, and NeonDB.
 Integrated Cloudinary AI for automated image resizing tailored to social media platforms like Instagram, Twitter etc .
 Built advanced video compression tools for downloadable, optimized media.
 Focused on delivering a seamless, user-friendly experience with visually appealing UI/UX.